mjordan/islandora_workbench_docs/docs/paged_and_compound.md

  - field_model: http://purl.org/coar/resource_type/c_c513
 ```

+!!! note
+    The `nodes_only` setting in the above example primary configuration file and the `csv_field_templates` setting in the secondary configuration file are not relevant to the primary/secondary task functionality; they're included to illustrate that the two configuration files can differ.

 When you run Workbench, it executes the primary task first, then the secondary task.
 Workbench keeps track of pairs of `id` + node IDs created in the primary task, and during the execution of the secondary task, uses these to populate the `field_member_of` values in the secondary task with the node IDs corresponding to the referenced primary `id` values.

 Some things to note about secondary tasks: